ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iw-crd-v4-base-class.md

 All three of our main pages:

 1. Get data on view
 1. Show the same basic loader while loading the data
-1. Allow the user preferences to be opened

 This seems like a natural "is-a" relationship with the only differences being the type.
 Modeling that is done most naturally via a generic base class.